JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/Snowy_ARMageddon/README.md

 # Snowy ARMageddon (THM Advent of Cyber '23 Side Quest 1 Difficulty: Insane)

-This was a team effort with 4 other THM Discord members.

 ## Finding the QR Code

 To find the QR code that leads to this challenge you need to play the game in Day 6 (Memory corruption, Memories of Christmas Past) of [THM Advent of Cyber '23](https://tryhackme.com/room/adventofcyber2023).